oslofjord-twin/OslofjordDB-API/README.md

 - Mutations: https://hasura.io/docs/latest/mutations/overview/
 - Subscriptions: https://hasura.io/docs/latest/subscriptions/overview/

-There is also an example of how to connect to our Hasura GraphQL endpoint using Apollo Client running on a next.js-server.
-- The example implementation can be found at: 'OslofjordDB/api/src/app/components/'
-- There is also some example queries located in: 'OslofjordDB/api/src/app/queries/gqlQueries.jsx'

 ## DB manager

 You can also connect to the database using another database manager.
 E.g. QGIS or DBeaver.